chripiermarini/chripiermarini/README.md

-👋 Hi, I’m Christian Piermarini, a Ph.D. in Applied mathematics (track of mathematical optimization) form 'La Sapienza' University of Rome, and an ex-Applied Scientist intern at the Amazon Science Headquarters in Luxembourg.
+👋 Hi, I’m Christian Piermarini, Applied Scientist II at the Amazon Science Headquarters in Luxembourg, and Ph.D. in Applied mathematics (track of mathematical optimization) form 'La Sapienza' University of Rome.
 👀 I’m interested in Mathematical Optimization, applied on Machine Learning and Data science.

 🌱 I’m currently learning interesting topics about Computer Science and Data science.